Cozy Peach Kitchen

 4. Bring to a boil over high heat.
 Once boiling, reduce heat to a simmer over medium-low.
 Cover with a lid.
 Simmer for 45-50 minutes, or until liquid is absorbed and rice is cooked through.
 The rice should be "al dente" like pasta, not mushy (image four).

 Note: Depending on the kind of pot that you use, too much steam may escape during the cooking process.
-If your rice isn't cooked through and there is no liquid remaining, add an additional ½ cup of vegetable broth or water and continue simmering.
+If the rice isn't cooked through and there is no liquid remaining, add an additional ½ cup of vegetable broth or water and continue simmering.

 5. Once the rice is done cooking, stir in the black beans.
 Heat over low until the black beans are warmed through.
 Squeeze in fresh lime juice and additional cilantro just before serving.